IslaHoe/Distance-Calcuations/README.md

 **Running the Program**
 1. Ensure Go is installed
+2. Download the zip file or clone
+3. Navigate to ~/<your path>/distanceCalcuations
-2. From the command line simply run `./customers.sh`
+4. From the command line simply run `./customers.sh`
-3. Alternativly run `go build` and then run the excutable file `./<currentDirName>`
+5. Alternativly run `go build` and then run the excutable file `./<currentDirName>`
-4. To run the test file run `go test`
+6. To run the test file run `go test`